A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Examples

 \subsection{Example C}

 Consider a cubic $C$ on $\C\p^2$ with a single cusp.
 Let $T$ be the tangent line to $C$ at the cusp.
 Let $L$ be the tangent to $C$ at a smooth point of inflection.
 Let $p= T \cap L$, clearly $p$ is not on $C$.
 We blow up at $p$.
 We have a fibration with the proper transforms of $T$ and $L$ are fibers.
 Let $q$ be the point where the proper transform $L'$ of $L$ and $E$ meet.
 Here $E$ is the exceptional curve.
 We perform elementary transforms by blowing up at the point $q$ and blowing down the proper transform of $L$.
 Thus, $C$ has two cusps.
 One can see that $\sk(\s-D)=1$ and $\sk(\s-D-E)=1$.
+As above, keeping track of the rank of the Picard group, we can conclude that $S$ is a $\Q$-homology projective plane.